EruptedNuke/EruptedNuke/README.md

 # Hi, I'm Bura 👋

-I'm a passionate Full Stack Developer with a background in building web and mobile applications.
-I also do coding for roblox and on my free time i try to find security flaws on websites and report it to them
+I'm a Full Stack Developer with a background in building web and mobile applications.
+I also do coding for roblox using Luau and on my free time i try to find security issues on websites and report it to them

 ## 🔧 Technologies & Tools
 - **Languages**: C#, Node.js, Luau